brooklynrail/brooklynrail-platform/content/events/2022/08/pamela-phatsimo-sunstrum-i-have-withheld-much-more-than-i-have-written.md

 ---
 title: "Pamela Phatsimo Sunstrum: I have withheld much more than I have written"
-deck: Featuring Pamela Phatsimo Sunstrum and Yasi Alipour
+deck: Featuring Sunstrum and Yasi Alipour
 summary: "Artist Pamela Phatsimo Sunstrum joins Rail contributor Yasi Alipour for a conversation.
 We conclude with a poetry reading. "
 people: